UKFT's Young Textile Technician Fund

 The fund is now open to businesses applying to train textile technicians under the age of 30.

-Martin Jenkins, Project Manager at UKFT, said:
+Paula Mcilwraith, Textile Membership Manager at UKFT, said:

-“This type of training is a critical way of ensuring that the UK textile sector remains competitive against global competition.
+“Training young people is essential to ensure the future of our industry and access to this type of training is a critical way of ensuring that the UK textile sector remains competitive against global competition.
 It is great news that employers across the UK can now access funding to train textile technicians to allow the industry to capitalise on all the opportunities that exist for further growth.

 “UKFT is deeply grateful to Weavers’, Clothworkers and Drapers’ Companies for their support in up-skilling the textile technicians of the future.”